 About the project

 The port authority is advancing the proposed Tilbury Island Peninsula Enhancement Project as potential fish habitat offsetting for the Roberts Bank Terminal 2 Project.
-Located in the Tilbury Island area of Delta, B.C., along the south arm of the Fraser River, the proposed offsetting project involves enhancing lower-value intertidal flats into higher-value marsh habitat for juvenile salmon to feed and rear prior to moving out into the ocean.
+Located in the Tilbury Island area of Delta, B.C., along the south arm of the Fraser River, the proposed offsetting project involves enhancing approximately three hectares of lower-value intertidal flats into higher-value marsh habitat for juvenile salmon to feed and rear prior to moving out into the ocean.

-Sand that is dredged from the Fraser River will be placed in the project area and reused for marine construction.
+Sand that is dredged from the Fraser River will be placed in the project area and reused for construction.

 The proposed project is currently in the design, permitting and approvals stage.